jwpetley/jwpetley.github.io/_posts/PHD_Blogs/2020-11-12-First-PhD-Blog.md

 ## Broad Absorption Line Quasars

-Most people are familiar with the concept of spectra.
+Most people are familiar with the concept of spectra, the fact that light can be split into many different wavelengths which together contributed the original signal.
+Added to this is the concept of emission and absorption lines.
+These occur when the properties of different atoms either increase the signal compared to the background at certain wavelengths (emission lines) or decrease and block out emission (absorption lines).